 The Parramatta office market is the fifth largest in Australia with around 700,000 m2 of office floor space1.
-Sydney CBD has approximately 4,900,000 m2 of office space and Macquarie Park, North Ryde and North Sydney have approximately 850,000 m2 each.
-City of Parramatta have released a draft CBD Planning Proposal which recognises and plans for its future workforce and commercial needs.
-The effects of this policy have already begun with a number of A Grade commercial buildings, which will be built over the next few years, increasing Parramatta's share of the Sydney office market.
+Sydney CBD has approximately 4,900,000 m2 of office space and Macquarie Park, North Ryde and North Sydney have approximately 850,000 m2 each. o The City of Parramatta has released a draft Parramatta CBD Planning Proposal (2016) which recognises and plans for its future workforce and commercial needs.
+This includes an expanded and more intense commercial core surrounded by higher density mixed use to create a vibrant core and support the role of Parramatta as Sydney's Central City